Checking professional membership or accredited user status

 Is the person why they really say they are? – protecting your IP & reputation – “accreditation buttons”

 This got me thinking about security and authenticity.
-Many people esp on sites like LinkedIn, facebook and on their CV claim to me members of professional bodies.
-To confirm this it usually means phoning the institution or organization and gaining confirmation.
+Many people especially on sites like LinkedIn, Facebook and on their CV claim to be members of professional bodies.
+To confirm this it usually means viewing a potentially outdated plastic card or phoning the institution or organization and gaining confirmation.
 This has all sorts of data protection and privacy issues.
 If however as members we WANT people to be able to confirm that we are members or accredited users of a service or product then such a facility could be an advantage to all.

 One site I am a member of provides a “badge” which links to their site, and this link confirms the site name and their status.